Carnac stones: Management

 As with the megalithic structure of Stonehenge in England, management of the stones can be controversial.
 Since 1991, the main groups of stone rows have been protected from the public by fences "to help vegetation growth", preventing visits except by organised tours.
 They are open during winter, however.

 When James Miln studied the stones in the 1860s, he reported that fewer than 700 of the 3,000 stones were still standing, and subsequent work during the 1930s and 1980s (using bulldozers) rearranged the stones, re-erecting some, to make way for roads or other structures.
 In 2002, protesters invaded the site, opening the padlocks and allowing tourists free entry.
 In particular, the group Collectif Holl a gevred (French and Breton for "the everyone-together collective") occupied the visitor centre for the Kermario alignment, demanding an immediate stop to current management plans and local input into further plans.

 In recent years, management of the site has also experimented with allowing sheep to graze among the stones, in order to keep gorse and other weeds under control.

+In June 2023, 39 menhirs still outside the UNESCO protected site were destroyed to construct a DIY store of the Mr. Bricolage franchise, which obtained a building permit from the local town hall in August 2022.
+The affected stones were located in the town of Montaubin, separate from the primary tourist locations of Ménec and Kermario, which are situated a little over 1.5 km (1 mile) away.
+The town's mayor, Olivier Lepick, told AFP that he had "followed the law" and pointed to the "low archaeological value" of objects found during checks before the construction process began.
+He also admitted to being unaware that the site was listed on the Heritage Atlas, despite reportedly presiding over the group that applied for UNESCO status for the prehistoric sites.
+While Lepick blamed the region's complex zoning situation, the researcher Christian Obeltz claimed that "elected officials in the area and the department are in a hurry to build up anything because once it is classified with UNESCO, it won't be possible anymore".
+The local Koun Breizh association lodged a complaint with the public prosecutor of Vannes for willful destruction of sites that relate to archaeological heritage.

+In 2025, the stones, along with 550 monuments across 28 towns and villages in Morbihan, were designated as World Heritage Sites by UNESCO.